 Diagnose a belt tensioner

 Here’s how to diagnose a belt tensioner so you don’t replace a bunch of good parts.
 A serpentine belt drive is a system.
-The automatic belt tensioner is a critical component.
-And if you don’t treat it as a system and just replace the belt, you’ll never solve your belt noise or belt performance issue.
+The automatic belt tensioner is one of the most critical components in the system.
+If you don’t start with the tension and just replace the belt, you’ll never solve your belt noise or belt performance issue.

 A serpentine belt tensioner has TWO jobs

 But that’s not a tensioner’s only job.
 Engines don’t provide smooth rotation at the crankshaft pulley (harmonic balancer).
 In fact, they provide a series of power pulses, caused by each cylinder’s contribution to power during the power stroke.
 So the harmonic balancer actually pulses with each power stroke.
-That exerts a pull on the belt, causing the tensioner to move.
+That exerts a pull on the belt, causing the tensioner arm to move up or down.
 Then, between pulses, the belt relaxes slightly and the tensioner returns to its normal position.
 If there were no dampening mechanism in the tensioner, the power pulses would cause to belt vibration and make noise—like guitar being plucked.
-So all tensioners include a vibration damening mechanism.
-When they wear out, the belt makes noise and transmits that vibration to other components like the alternator, power steering pump, and A/C compressor.
+So all tensioners include a vibration dampening mechanism.
+When the dampening mechanism wears out, the belt makes noise and transmits that vibration to other components like the alternator, power steering pump, and A/C compressor.
 That vibration, along with the pulses, can cause premature bearing failure on those components.
 So you see why a properly operating belt tensioner is so important.

 Check serpentine belt tensioner visually